 - Cherries, to garnish

-Shake the gin, lemon juice and sugar syrup with ice in a shaker and strain into an ice-filled collins glass.
-Top up with soda water, lightly stir and garnish with a slice of lemon or a cherry and there you have it – the perfect Tom Collins cocktail.
+Shake the gin, lemon juice, and sugar syrup with ice in a shaker and strain into an ice-filled collins glass.
+Top up with soda water, lightly stir and garnish with a slice of lemon or cherry and there you have it – the perfect Tom Collins cocktail.

 Thanks to Hope Distillery for sharing this cocktail classic recipe with us